michaelpatrickpurcell/xix/README.md

 ### Ending the Game
 After each exchange, you will check to see if the game ends.
 If all of the cards in the strike row are face up and either player's closed hand is empty, the game ends immediately.

+## Helpful Hints
+During the game, the face value of some cards, e.g. cards in the players' open hands and cards that are placed face up on the table, will be known to both players while others.
+These cards are _public_ cards.
+Other cards,  e.g. cards in the players' closed hands and cards that are placed face down on the table, are unknown to at least one player.
+These cards are _private_ cards.

+At the beginning of the cards, all of the cards are private cards.
+As you play, some of the cards will become public cards.